SamroodAli/programming-notes/mongodb.md

 ```

 ### Query object
 Pretty much every query we do on a model returns a query object (looks like promises).
 They have a `then` method on it.
 Anything consuming the query thinks it a promise, but it is not a real promise.
 So  to avoid that, we use .exec() after query to tell that you are done and there is no more further query which returns a real promise.

 ```js
 User.findById(id).exec()
 ```

 This is only for queries, not for create,delete ,update etc but needed for findByIdAndRemove etc

+# CRUD OPERATIONS IN MONGOOOSE